ArashAh/python_workshop/README.md

     - Press `Ctrl + shift + p` -> type `Git:Clone` -> select `Clone from GitHub`-> paste `the HTTPS of the repo`

 5. **Git Graph**
-    - Use Git Graph to keep track of the project's histoy
+    - Use Git Graph to keep track of the project's history